Dog acupuncture is a great choice for arthritis pain relief!

 Communication of Expectations

 This is the absolute first and most critical step.
-Companies mislead when they misrepresent benefits of a certain modality.
+Companies mislead when they misrepresent the benefits of a certain modality.

 Although not intentional, a good example of such misrepresentation would be “acupuncture helps all pain.”